nion-software/nionswift/docs/user_interface.rst

 .. image:: graphics/collections_panel.png
     :width: 333
     :alt: Collections Panel
-    :align: center

 The Collections panel sorts the data items in a project into folders.
 Data items are automatically sorted into four categories:

-* All - All data items in the current project
+* :guilabel:`All` - All data items in the current project

-* Persistent - Data items that are not actively gathering data
+* :guilabel:`Persistent` - Data items that are not actively gathering data

-* Live - Data items that are actively gathering data
+* :guilabel:`Live` - Data items that are actively gathering data

-* Latest Session - Data items used in the most recent session (since the most recent time the project was opened)
+* :guilabel:`Latest Session` - Data items used in the most recent session (since the most recent time the project was opened)

 To view a collection, click on the title of the desired collection in the Collections panel.
 All data items in the collection will be listed in the Data panel.
 By default, the Data panel is set to show the “All” collection.

-The Collections panel also provides a “My Data” collection which is curated by the user.
+The Collections panel also provides a collection called :guilabel:`My Data` which is curated by the user.
 “My Data” can be used to group any data items together.
 To add a data item to the “My Data” collection, drag the data item from the data panel into the “My Data” collection in the Collections panel.

 .. _Data Panel: